Particle Acceleration in Collisionless Magnetically Arrested Disks

-The Magnetically Arrested Disk \citep[MAD;][]{igumenshchev03,narayan03} state is currently a preferred model for interpreting millimeter emission from the two aforementioned low-luminosity AGN, both with regard to the polarimetric signatures \cite{eht8m87pol21} and the origin of flares with associated orbital motion of hot spots\citep{gravity_s2_18,gravity_jimenez20,wielgus22b,vos22}.
-MAD episodes are characterized by flux eruptions, during which a limiting horizon-penetrating magnetic flux is reached and the accretion flow can be partially halted \citep[e.g.,][]{tchekhovskoy11,mckinney12,ripperda20,ripperda22,davelaar23,vos24timelags}.
-General-relativistic magnetohydrodynamical (GRMHD) models that bring about the MAD state are characterized by large-scale coherent magnetic field structures and significant matter reservoirs in the initialized accretion disks.
+The Magnetically Arrested Disk \citep[MAD;][]{igumenshchev03,narayan03} state is currently a preferred model for interpreting millimeter emission from the two aforementioned LLAGN, both with regard to the polarimetric signatures \cite{eht8m87pol21} and the origin of flares with associated orbital motion of hot spots \citep{gravity_s2_18,gravity_jimenez20,wielgus22b,vos22}.
+MAD episodes are characterized by flux eruptions, during which a limiting horizon-penetrating magnetic flux is reached, or even exceeded, resulting in the partial halting of the accretion flow \citep[e.g.,][]{tchekhovskoy11,mckinney12,ripperda20,ripperda22,davelaar23,vos24timelags}.
+General-relativistic magnetohydrodynamical (GRMHD) models that bring about the MAD state are characterized by large-scale coherent magnetic fields and sizable initialized disk structures.
 However, GRMHD methods are technically not applicable in the collisionless regime and do not directly provide insight into the non-ideal processes associated with particle acceleration.
 It is therefore valuable to investigate these systems with methods that self-consistently take into account these processes while simultaneously building on the GRMHD findings.